Hyundai Sonata owners have reported 18 problems related to ignition (under the electrical system category).

 See all problems of the 2000 Hyundai Sonata.

-The vehicle having this issue was a 1999 Hyundai Sonata.
 While driving at various speeds vehicle would start to jerk.
 Would need to downshift to compensate for jerking.
 Would stall out intermittently.
 Guages would stop working.
 Have taken vehicle to dealership, and was informed by mechanic could not locate cause of problem.
 Mechanic did not test drive vehicle.

 See all problems of the 1999 Hyundai Sonata.